 The reading portion of the homework, however, was a different story.
-My son and I cranked through three books the first week of summer vacation.
+My son and I cranked through three books during the first week of summer vacation.
 The five books need to be different genres and I may have taken some liberties in naming genres … but I tacked on a few more outside-the-box books at the end including poetry and an easy chapter book.

 1. 4th Grade Realistic Fiction